 Examples of needs that have been funded by the Aytz Chaim Trust include:

-- Tuition Scholarships for children of members who attend Austin Jewish Academy (AJA)
+- Tuition Scholarships for children of CAA members who attend Austin Jewish Academy (AJA) CAA Religious School

-- Tuition Scholarships or special education programs for CAA Religious School
+- Special education programs for CAA Religious School

 - Funding for tutoring of children with special needs